Metadrop/behat-contexts/README.md

 Contexts that we use with Behat 3.x tests on Drupal sites.

+This repository is based on [Nuvole drupal extension](/nuvoleweb/drupal-behat).

 ## Install

 Install with [Composer](http://getcomposer.org) with the following command: